 - Permission for third party verification or auditing

-Learning the effectiveness of programs focused on complex issues like poverty, hunger, and job creation can be complicated.
-These programs usually involve an ecosystem of players and multiple entrepreneurs or nonprofits working on their communities.
+Evaluating programs like poverty alleviation, hunger, and job creation can be complicated.
+Many of the programs funded by the world bank of related agencies may require rigorous research design.
+These programs usually involve an ecosystem of players and multiple entrepreneurs or nonprofits working in their communities.

-In previous videos, we highlighted the importance of defining the right outcomes as part of your Theory of Change or your Five Dimensions of Impact.
-If you are directly working with the target communities, you design a survey to collect data and track progress.
+In previous videos, we highlighted the importance of defining the proper outcomes as part of your Theory of Change or your Five Dimensions of Impact.
+If you directly work with the target communities, you design a survey to collect data and track progress.

 - Better survey design